-Hagerman Pass is a high mountain pass, at an elevation of 3.635m (11,925ft) above the sea level, located near Leadville, Colorado, in USA.
-The pass crosses the Continental Divide in the Rocky Mountains of central Colorado in the United States.
-The road is not difficult, but high clearance is recommended.
-It's one of the highest mountain roads of Colorado.
+Hagerman Pass is a high mountain pass, at an elevation of 3.657m (11,998ft) above the sea level, located on the boundary between Pitkin and Lake counties in the U.S. state of Colorado.
+The road is not difficult, but 4x4 is recommended.
+It's one of the highest roads of Colorado.

-It's a great way to get from the Leadville area to Basalt and back.
 It's extremely scenic, with many places to camp along the road.
 It is known for its variety of scenery.
 Plan a fair amount of time for this trail, as it's very long, and don’t forget your camera.
 The drive is definitely worth it.
 There are many excellent photo opportunities with panoramic views, scenic lakes and fall colors.
 Looking over Turquoise Reservoir, this high mountain pass is a great summer destination, and easily accessed from Leadville.
 At the top of the pass there are great views of the Turquoise Lake area to the east and the Hunter-Fryingpan Wilderness to the southwest.

 Pic: Kristofer Carlstedt